GallagherSecurity/cc-rest-docs/training/README.md

 ### Extracting 12,000 cardholders
 Extracting their cards, access groups, and PDFs took three to four minutes on a v7.90 server.
-The process was to request a summary page of 10,000 cardholders, then the remaining 2,000, then iterate through all their hrefs, getting their details pages.
+The process was to request a summary page of 10,000 cardholders, then the remaining 2,000, then iterate through all their hrefs, getting their details pages one by one.

 Extracting the same fields for the same **12,000 cardholders took 12 seconds** on the same server running v8.00.
 This process used the fields parameter to add cards, access groups, and PDFs to the